-The National Panhellenic Conference (NPC) has recently published a report from the Recruitment Contingencies Task Force, which was appointed in early April 2020 to develop tools and resources to help college Panhellenics plan for recruitment during the pandemic.
+The National Panhellenic Conference (NPC) has recently published a report from the Recruitment Contingencies Task Force, which was appointed in early April to develop tools and resources to help college Panhellenics plan for fall 2020 recruitment.
+The resources they have developed are on the following pages.